-Who doesn’t love crunching the numbers and planning the next fiscal year’s budget?
-All right… not the most fun project, but it is one of the most critical in terms of your business’s ability to survive and thrive in the coming year.
+Who doesn’t love crunching numbers and planning a budget?
+All right… maybe budgeting marketing spend isn't the most fun project, but it is one of the most critical in terms of your business’ ability to survive and thrive.
 It can be helpful to analyze B2B marketing spend by industry to see how your numbers align with your competitors.
-Let’s get to it.
+So, let’s get to it!

-Looking at stats pertaining to marketing budget by industry can be informative - but should it inform your spend?
+While looking at stats pertaining to 2020 B2B marketing spend by industry can be informative, should it inform your spend?
 Using these figures as a benchmark is problematic; using them as a starting point for your own budget process is much more useful.
 You can see how your competitors are spending - and the results you are seeing - to align your own numbers.

 How Do B2Bs Spend Their Marketing BudgetS?

 Just as important as the total spend is how B2Bs are using their marketing dollars.
 We’re seeing a focus on: